Apple supplier Foxconn posts fastest monthly sales rise in about half a year

-TAIPEI (Reuters) - Hon Hai Precision Industry Co Ltd (2317.TW), the world’s largest contract electronics manufacturer, posted on Friday a 24 percent rise in its May sales, posting the biggest gain since December 2017, mainly due to strong sales in computing products.
+TAIPEI, June 8 (Reuters) - Hon Hai Precision Industry Co Ltd , the world’s largest contract electronics manufacturer, posted on Friday a 24 percent rise in its May sales, posting the biggest gain since December 2017, mainly due to strong sales in computing products.

 A Foxconn representative told reporters on a call after the revenue announcement that the robust growth was due to computing, consumer and communications products.